bgstack15/bgscripts/usr/share/bgscripts/docs/README.txt

 - Fixed resize.sh to be executable
 - Fixed virt-what check to depend on any output instead of exit code
 - Replaced cifs-keepalive with shares.sh which does remounting and keepalive.

+2017-04-15 B Stack <bgstack15@gmail.com> 1.2-9
+- Rewrote send.sh to be more modular for future send mechanisms
+-